 Breast implant illness (BII) is a term used to refer to a variety of symptoms women believe are caused by their breast implants.
 While breast augmentation is one of the most popular and highly rated cosmetic surgeries performed each year, there is a small percentage of women who report they have developed various symptoms after receiving breast implants.
 Some believe they are having an autoimmune reaction to the implants, which the body considers a foreign object.

 While extensive research has been conducted to evaluate this potential connection, there is no scientific evidence that has proven a direct link between breast implants and BII.
 More research is needed to learn why some women have this adverse reaction.
-Despite the lack of proof that BII exists, our board-certified plastic surgeon, Dr. Neil J. Zemmel, takes these symptoms very seriously and will work with patients to help them find a solution.
-When these unexplained reactions occur, Dr. Zemmel may recommend breast implant removal through a capsulectomy en bloc procedure.
+Despite the lack of proof that BII exists, our experienced plastic surgeons, Dr. Neil J. Zemmel and Dr. Karishma Reddy, take these symptoms very seriously and will work with patients to help them find a solution.
+When these unexplained reactions occur, Dr. Zemmel and Dr. Reddy may recommend breast implant removal through a capsulectomy en bloc procedure.

 - Reasons for Breast Implant Removal

 What Are Common Reasons for Breast Implant Removal?

 In addition to seeking breast implant removal (or explantation) to reduce possible symptoms of BII, women may choose to undergo the procedure for the following reasons:

 - To address a complication such as an implant rupture or capsular contracture (scar tissue hardening around the implant)